Northwestern Syria offensive (2019–2020): Opening advances

-On 24 December, Hayat Tahrir al-Sham and other opposition elements launched a morning counterattack to retake Jarjnaz, recapturing the villages of Tell Mannas, al-Barsah, Farwan, and al-Ghadfah in the process, according to SOHR; an SVBIED was deployed and attacked pro-government forces in Jarjnaz.
+On 24 December, Hay'at Tahrir al-Sham and other opposition elements launched a morning counterattack to retake Jarjnaz, recapturing the villages of Tell Mannas, al-Barsah, Farwan, and al-Ghadfah in the process, according to SOHR; an SVBIED was deployed and attacked pro-government forces in Jarjnaz.
 By 24 December, 30,000 people had fled from the areas around Ma'arrat al-Nu'man while airstrikes on the M5 highway reportedly targeted civilians fleeing north from the front lines.
 Pro-government media reported that HTS withdrew from its defensive positions in and around Ma'arat Al-Nu'man as well as other defensive positions in the southern Idlib countryside, handing control over to Ansar al-Tawhid, part of the Rouse the Believers Operations Room.
 The Deputy Defense Minister of the Syrian Interim Government said that HTS had blocked reinforcements sent by the SNA from areas in northern Aleppo such as Afrin and further alleged that the only SNA factions allowed into Idlib by HTS were the Levant Front, Ahrar al-Sharqiya and the Lions of the East Army.
 HTS denied the claims.

 On 25 December, the Russian Air Force reportedly bombed a military convoy of Ahrar al-Sham moving near the town of Kafr Nabl in southern Idlib, killing an unknown number of its field commanders and fighters.

 On 26 December, ground advancements largely halted and both sides began shelling each other's positions around Ma'arrat Al-Nu'man, with casualties reported on both sides.
 Pro-government forces began shelling the rebel-held towns of Bernan, Farwan, Barissa, and Halban.
 Both government and opposition factions later reported that they paused their field operations in the Idlib region due to poor weather conditions.
 According to a Syrian army source, the air force was temporarily grounded because of limited visibility.
 The NFL reportedly planned to launch a counterattack, but it was also called off due to poor weather conditions.
 Instead, they brought reinforcements to their positions.

 By the end of the month, hundreds of SNA fighters (two brigades) were transferred to Idlib as a result of an agreement with HTS, which had previously blocked the entry of SNA combatants.

 The Syrian Army offensive was condemned by world leaders, including United States president Donald Trump, who tweeted that "Russia, Syria, and Iran are killing, or on their way to killing, thousands of innocent civilians in Idlib province."
 By this stage, United Nations agencies were reporting that "mass evacuations" of pro-opposition families from front line areas "have left behind a landscape of ghost towns".